Gauge Symmetries, Contact Reduction, and Singular Field Theories: An Example

 In accordance with the results of section (\ref{Subsec:Restriction+Reduction}), we now seek a vector field $Z\in\mathfrak{X}^{\infty}(\mathcal{P})$ that satisfies $\mathfrak{L}_Z \omega_{\scriptscriptstyle\mathcal{P}}=\omega_{\scriptscriptstyle\mathcal{P}}$, and $\mathfrak{L}_Z H_{\scriptscriptstyle\mathcal{P}}=\Lambda H_{\scriptscriptstyle\mathcal{P}}$; a series of short calculations confirms that

-does indeed satisfy both of these requirements, and is a scaling symmetry of degree one.
-An obvious choice of scaling function is $e^{\rho}$; thus, we introduce the map $\sigma: \mathcal{P}\rightarrow \mathcal{P}/ \sim$, and construct the 1-form and contact Hamiltonian according to
+satisfies both requirements, and is a scaling symmetry of degree one, i.e. it satisfies the conditions of (\ref{Eq:Deg}) with $\Lambda=1$.
+An obvious choice of scaling function is $e^{\rho}$; thus, we introduce the map $\sigma: \mathcal{P}\rightarrow \mathcal{P}/ \sim$, and construct the 1-form and contact Hamiltonian as

 We take coordinates on $\mathcal{P}/ \sim$ to be $(x,\Pi_x,\phi,\Pi_{\phi},S)$, where

 It then follows that $\eta_{\scriptscriptstyle\mathcal{P}}$ and $H_{\scriptscriptstyle\mathcal{P}}^c$ have the following local coordinate expressions